Product design

-Low-cost, parametric desk stand with a bamboo rod shaft, printed base and VESA hardware, and assembly designed for a single tool.
+Low-cost, parametric desk stand with a bamboo rod shaft and printed parts.

 Project brief